Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-Finding a Good Marriage Counselor
+Finding a Good Marriage-Friendly Counselor

-(PLEASE NOTE: we have an article in this same section titled “Applying the Gleaning Principle to Human Advisers” that you may want to read either before or after reading these articles to further explain what we mean by this.
-Counselors can be GREAT and very Godly, but they aren’t all-knowing so discern what you should and what you shouldn’t use from every article and every bit of advice you receive which is beyond that which God gives you directly.)
+(PLEASE NOTE: we have an article in this same topic titled Applying the Gleaning Principle to Human Advisers.
+Please read the article after reading these articles to further explain what we mean by the info given.
+Counselors can be GREAT and very Godly, but they aren’t all-knowing.
+So use your God-given discernment.)

 It was an all too familiar conversation.
-Jody (not her real name) went to see a marriage counselor hoping to receive guidance to help get her marriage back on track.
+Jody (not her real name) went to see a marriage counselor.
+She was hoping to receive guidance to help get her marriage back on track.
 “After seeing the counselor twice, he told us, ‘You have three choices.
-You can separate for a period of time, file for divorce or keep on working,’” said Jody.
+You can separate for a period of time, file for divorce or keep on working,'” said Jody.
 “We were looking for someone to work with us on a specific plan for our marriage.
 Instead, we got a totally neutral counselor who didn’t seem to care whether or not our marriage survived.
 We weren’t neutral about wanting to save our marriage, he was.”

 According to Dr. Willard Harley, psychologist and author of numerous books including the internationally best selling book, His Needs, Her Needs, this isn’t unusual.
 During one woman’s first visit with a therapist, she specifically said that divorce wasn’t an option.
 However, at the end of the session the therapist told her he thought she really needed to consider divorce.
 This is spite of the fact that there was no violence in the marriage, just love gone cold.